cscart/docs/user_guide/look_and_feel/languages/translate.rst

 * **Marketing → Gift Certificates**

-* **Orders → Return Requests → RMA Request Statuses** (translate this page if you plan to use the RMA addon)
+* **Orders → Return Requests → RMA Request Statuses** (translate this page if you plan to use the RMA add-on)

 * **Marketing → Banners**

 * **Website → News**

 To translate the entries on the pages listed above, follow the steps below:

-* Open the necessary page and select the desired language in the language section in the top left corner of the page.
+1. Open the necessary page and select the desired language in the language section in the top left corner of the page.

-* Open the entry (e.g. **order status**) editing page, enter the necessary information for the selected language in the new window, then click the **Save** button.
+2. Open the entry (e.g. **order status**) editing page, enter the necessary information for the selected language in the new window, then click the **Save** button.

-* Repeat the previous step for the other entries on the page.
+3. Repeat the previous step for the other entries on the page.

 .. important::